| Click on points to view actual ground

 to check at all seasons is directly below Oahe Dam, about 5 miles north of

-Pierre (Point 1 on the map below and to the right).
+Pierre (Point 1 on the map).
 The area below Oahe

 Dam is perhaps the best location in the state to look for gulls and terns,